moonshineaitech/GoldRock-Health/docs/app-store-metadata.md

 ### Full Description (4000 characters max)

-**Save $2,000 - $35,000+ on Your Medical Bills with AI-Powered Analysis**
+**Example Potential: $2,000-$35,000+ on Your Medical Bills with AI-Powered Analysis**

-GoldRock Health is your AI fighter against unfair medical billing.
+GoldRock AI is your AI fighter against unfair medical billing.
 Upload your medical bills, get instant AI analysis, and access expert strategies to reduce your healthcare costs by thousands of dollars.

-**Why GoldRock Health?**
+**Why GoldRock AI?**

 • **AI Bill Analysis:** Our advanced AI scans every line item, detecting overcharges, billing errors, and negotiation opportunities in seconds